Broken Bay

-Broken Bay, a semi-mature tide-dominated drowned valley estuary, is a large inlet of the Tasman Sea located about 50 km north of Sydney central business district on the coast of New South Wales, Australia; being one of the bodies of water that separate greater Metropolitan Sydney from the Central Coast.
-Broken Bay is the first major bay north of Sydney Harbour.
+Broken Bay, a semi-mature tide-dominated drowned valley estuary, is a large inlet of the Tasman Sea located about 50 km north of Sydney on the Central Coast of New South Wales, Australia; being one of the bodies of water that separate greater Metropolitan Sydney from the Central Coast.
+Broken Bay is the first major bay north of Sydney Harbour in the state capital of Sydney.

 Broken Bay has its origin at the confluence of the Hawkesbury River, Pittwater, and Brisbane Water and flows openly into the Tasman Sea.

 The total surface area of the bay is approximately 17.1 km2.

 Geography

 The entrance to Broken Bay lies between the northern Box Head and Barrenjoey Head to the south.
 Barrenjoey Lighthouse was constructed in 1881 to guide ships away from the prominent headland.
 The bay comprises three arms, being the prominent estuary of the Hawkesbury River in the west, Pittwater to the south, and Brisbane Water to the north.
 These three arms are flooded rivers (rias) formed at a time when the sea level was much lower than it is at the present day.

 The Hawkesbury River flows from the confluence of the Grose and Nepean Rivers at the base of the Blue Mountains.

 Pittwater extends south from Broken Bay and is the northernmost extent of the greater Sydney area.
 Pittwater's calm waters make it a popular sailing area.
 West Head, west of Barrenjoey Head, marks the divide between Pittwater and the Hawkesbury.

 Brisbane Water is the northern arm of Broken Bay and has the towns of Gosford and Woy Woy on its shores.

 Lion Island, named for its profile's resemblance to a Sphinx from some viewpoints, is located at the entrance of Broken Bay.
 Lion Island Nature Reserve covers the entire island, and is home to a colony of fairy penguins.